-[WCI’s Note: This was inspired by Stephen Nelson’s 2014 post Why Early Mortgage Repayment Makes Sense for High-Income Investors.
+[Editor’s Note: This is one of my regular columns from MDMagazine which was inspired by Stephen Nelson’s 2014 post Why Early Mortgage Repayment Makes Sense for High-Income Investors.
 It seems appropriate to mention something about standing on the shoulders of giants with this blog as much of what I write about has been said before in other ways and other places.
 At any rate, today we’re going to be talking about paying off your mortgage early.
 Regular readers know I have mixed feelings (and an update) on this topic, of course, and this post is pretty much written from just one perspective.
 Remember it’s titled “6 Reasons the Rich Should Pay Off Their Mortgage Early” not “YOU Should Definitely Pay Off YOUR mortgage early.”]

 Most Americans have a financial goal to have a paid-for house.
 Many would even like to pay the house off in less than a standard 15-30-year time period.
 However, the truth is that most Americans probably shouldn’t be paying off their mortgage early.
 This is because they usually have a better use for their money.
 On the other hand, it is far more likely to be the right move for a wealthy, high-income professional.
 This article will detail six reasons why.

 A high-income earner on the other hand, especially one who saves enough to now be wealthy, is probably maxing out all available tax-advantaged retirement accounts.
-So when he considers paying down his mortgage, he is comparing that to investing in fully-taxable, non-qualified investing account, which is not nearly as good a deal.
+So when she considers paying down her mortgage, she is comparing that to investing in a fully-taxable, non-qualified investing account, which is not nearly as good a deal.

 2. Higher Tax Rates

-Even if a low earner is investing in a taxable account, he may pay very low taxes on those earnings.
-If he is in the 10% or 15% bracket, he pays a rate of 0% on his long-term capital gains and qualified dividends.
+Even if a low earner is investing in a taxable account, she may pay very low taxes on those earnings.
+If she is in the 10% or 15% bracket, she pays a rate of 0% on her long-term capital gains and qualified dividends.
 A high earner, however, is paying at least 15% on those earnings, and possibly as much as 23.8% (not including state income taxes.)
-This lowers his after-tax return such that his mortgage starts looking even more attractive.
+This lowers her after-tax return such that her mortgage starts looking even more attractive.

 [Update July 2018: This becomes even more significant now with the higher standard deduction, as most people, including many high earners, are no longer itemizing their mortgage interest, raising the after-tax yield on paying off the mortgage.]